-Other things to consider include a CPR mask, scissors, butterfly closures, and liquid bandages.
+Other things to consider are a CPR mask, scissors, butterfly closures, and liquid bandages.

-Emergency blanket: When you set out on a day hike you don’t intend on spending the night in the woods, but an emergency situation could arise that results in this reality.
+Emergency blanket: When you set out on a day hike, you don’t intend on spending the night in the woods, but an emergency could arise that results in this reality.

 In that situation, you’re not equipped with sleeping equipment like you would be if you were backpacking.

 This is why carrying an emergency blanket is recommended.

 In case you’re forced to spend the night outdoors, an emergency blanket will keep you from getting hypothermia.